- Sign in and date the Occupancy Record Form (ORF).

 Q. I made the initial housing payment of $400.
 How do I check my balance or make additional payments?

 A: Your housing balance may be paid either by visiting the Student Housing Services cashier office or online on MyUH.
-Refer to manoa.hawaii.edu/records/bill.html for online payment methods accepted by the University.
+Refer to https://www.hawaii.edu/myuhinfo/payment for online payment methods accepted by the University.

 Please note that online payments require payment of your entire balance including, but not limited to, tuition and fee charges.

-Payments to the Student Housing Services cashier office may be made via credit or debit cards, check (payable to University of Hawaiʻi) or money order.
-Payments may be made in person or via mail or fax.
+In-person payments: Payments to the Student Housing Cashier Office may also be made via check (payable to the University of Hawaii) or money order.
+Payments may also be made in person at the cashier window in Frear Hall.
 To ensure that your account is properly credited, your name and student ID number should be included with your payment.

 Q. Why does my housing charge cover only the fall costs when I have an academic year housing contract?